Lumi-supercomputer/LUMI-training-materials/docs/2day-next/05-SoftwareStacks.md

 a replacement for the PrgEnv modules that is managed by EasyBuild**.
 There are **tuned versions for the 3 types of hardware in the regular LUMI system**: zen2 CPUs in the login nodes and large memory nodes, zen3 for the LUMI-C compute nodes and zen3 + MI250X for the LUMI-G partition.
-If the need would arrise, a fourth partition could be created for the visualisation nodes with zen2 CPUs and NVIDIA GPUs.
+If the need would arise, a fourth partition could be created for the visualisation nodes with zen2 CPUs and NVIDIA GPUs.

 LUMI also offers an extensible software stack based on **Spack** which has been pre-configured to use the compilers